Horizons for Youth is presently raising funds to support our annual trip to Algonquin Park and our Healthy Bodies & Healthy Minds program.

 Youth on this trip will engage in portaging - a team-oriented activity.
 For at-risk and homeless youth, who are often mistrusting, the need to work together for success can be enlightening.

-Each trip requires two Algonquin Park guides to accompany the group, which presents our youth with the opportunity to develop a positive relationship with a caring and knowledgeable adult.
+The trip requires two Algonquin Park guides to accompany the group, which presents our youth with the opportunity to develop a positive relationship with a caring and knowledgeable adult.
 The residents of our shelter often have toxic relationships with adults due to family breakdown, trouble at school and other factors.
 The Algonquin trip shows these youth that adults can and will help without judgement.

 To donate online to this program, please click the link below and specify "Algonquin Trip" in your donation.
 If you choose to send a cheque to Horizons for Youth, please put "Algonquin Trip" on the Memo line.